Drivers for Change is a registered charity (number 294898).

 We also have two awesome facilitators that are taking a lead on the learning content and smooth running of the project visits and workshops and a small team of vital and talented volunteers that are kindly gifting us their skills and time to make the journey as memorable and impactful as it can possibly be!
 You can find out more about the team and our partner organisations below.

 Drivers for Change Trustees

-- Jude Kelly CBE, Outgoing Artistic Director at Southbank Centre and Founder of the Women of the World Festival
+- Jude Kelly CBE, Artistic Director at Southbank Centre for 12 years and Founder of the Women of the World Festival

 - Claire Dove OBE, CEO of Blackburne House Group and Social Enterprise Ambassador